-- 12. The student should ensure that the standard of his or her English is sufficient for the presentation of a thesis.
+- 12. The student should ensure that the standard of their English is sufficient for the presentation of a thesis.
 Students whose first language is not English should take advice on this. - 13.
 The student should make full use of the facilities for career guidance and development, and should consult their supervisor for advice and encouragement where appropriate. - 14.
-The student should ensure that she or he allows adequate time for writing up the thesis, taking the advice of the supervisor.
+The student should ensure that they allows adequate time for writing up the thesis, taking the advice of the supervisor.
 Particular attention should be paid to final proof-reading. - 15.
-It is the student's responsibility to decide when she or he wishes to submit the thesis for examination, after taking due account of the supervisor's opinion, though this is only advisory.
+It is the student's responsibility to decide when they wishes to submit the thesis for examination, after taking due account of the supervisor's opinion, though this is only advisory.
 It is in the student's interests to ensure that the final version has been made available to the supervisor in good time before the intended date of submission.